bearded-avenger/wp-live-search/README.txt

 == Description ==

-WP Live Search is a search plugin for WordPress that returns results as the user types for what they are looking.
-It currently supports posts, pages, post types, including multiple post types.
+WP Live Search (beta) is a search plugin for WordPress that returns results as the user types for what they are looking.
+It currently supports posts, pages, post types, including multiple post types, and design modes.

 This is very much a working prototype, so please log any issues you find on the Github repo below.